Kálmán Tisza: Economic reform

+Resignation

+In 1878 Tisza's brief resignation compelled the Magyar Diet to agree to the occupation of Bosnia.
+In 1879 he materially contributed to the formation of the Austro-German alliance.
+Not till 1888, when the national army bill was introduced, did he encounter any serious opposition, but thenceforth his position became precarious.
+In 1889, as the new citizenship law stipulated that anyone who stayed outside the borders of the Hungarian crown territory for ten consecutive years would lose their Hungarian citizenship.
+According to this law, Lajos Kossuth who lived in exile in Turin also lost his Hungarian citizenship.

+Whether to extend Kossuth's citizenship by a special act of Parliament became a hotly debated issue in the winter of 1889–90, but his citizenship was not officially extended.

+The protests that began in early 1890 in response to the news of Kossuth's citizenship being revoked, combined with a tangible and visible loss of popularity both within and outside the party, ultimately led to Tisza's resignation effective March 15, 1890.
+He attempted to present his departure as a protest against the pressure from the Vienna court to revoke Kossuth's citizenship as well, although in reality, neither he nor his cabinet was particularly concerned about the issue.

+After his resignation, he remained a member of parliament and one of the leading figures of his party as deputy for Nagyvárad until his withdrawal in 1901.

 Legacy

-The contributions made by Kálmán Tisza during his 15-year premiership were quite tremendous.
+The contributions made by Kálmán Tisza during his 15-year premiership were tremendous.
 Although he was born during the midst of a failing Austrian Imperial government in Hungary and he had inherited a failing Hungarian Constitutional government, he managed to turn Hungary into a modern state.
 He saved his country from going completely bankrupt and consolidated and created an efficient centralized government.
 His legacy of reform and success gave confidence to a people that were once suppressed by the Austrians and were struggling to master constitutional government.
-However, he has also been associated with the policy of Magyarization and the imposition of Magyar hegemony over the various linguistic and ethnic groups in Hungary, as well as consolidating the influence of the Magyar country gentry on political life.
+However, he has also been associated with the policy of Magyarization and the imposition of Hungarian hegemony over the various linguistic and ethnic groups in Hungary, as well as consolidating the influence of the Hungarian country gentry on political life.
 His son István Tisza also became a notable Hungarian politician.